 - Sjogren’s syndrome

 - An eye injury

 These factors can affect the frequency or consistency of tears, both of which can lead to dry eyes.
 Our natural tears require a certain chemical balance in order to efficiently moisturize the eyes.

 Patients with dry eye may experience certain symptoms from this condition, usually affecting both eyes, which may include:

 Dry eye can damage the eye’s tissues leaving tiny abrasions on the surface of your eyes, impairing vision.
-Fortunately, many treatment options are available to help relieve the symptoms of dry eyes, restoring health back to the eyes ensuring clear vision and long-term health.
+Fortunately many treatment options are available to relieve dry eye symptoms and preserve the long-term health of the eyes.

 Left untreated, dry eye can lead to the following complications:

 Treatment for dry eye depends on the cause and severity of the condition, as well as the patient’s overall health and personal preference.

 Non-surgical treatments are often effective, and may include the following:

 - Blinking purposefully